 The Institute has broad authority to conduct training programs.
 Training is viewed as a major link in the process of disseminating current information developed from research, evaluation, and assessment activities.
-It is also an important resource for insuring the success of the OJJDP program initiatives.
+It is also an immorfant resource for insuring the success of the OLIDP program initiatives.

+important resource for insuring the success of the OJDP program initiatives.
 Two main types of training programs are being utilized.
 National training institutes held on a regional basis acquaint key policy and decision-makers with recent results and future needs in the field of delinquency prevention and control.
-Training institutes are also held to assist local teams of interested officials concentrate youth service efforts and expand program capacities in their communi-ties.
+Training institutes are also held to assist local teams of interested officials conicentrate youth service efforts and expand program capacities in their communities.
 Workshops and seminars are held on a variety of juvenile justice and delinquency prevention issues, techniques, and methods.

+.
 The Project READ training program was designed to improve literacy among the Nation's incarcerated juveniles.
 Over 4,000 youths were tested on reading ability, mental age, and self-concept.
 During the brief period of four months, the average juvenile tested gained one year in reading ability, seven months in mental age, five points in self-concept, and had a better appreciation of the reading process.
 This project is now in its second year.

-Continuing funding is being provided to the National College of Juvenile Court Judges to provide training for 1.150 juvenile court judges and related personnel such as probation officers and district attorneys.
+• Continuing funding is being provided to the National College of Juvenile Court Judges to provide training for 1,150 juvenile court judges and related personnel such as probation officers and district attorneys.

-CONCENTRATION OF FEDERAL EFFORTS
+' CONCENTRATION OF FEDERAL EFFORTS